sblanck/smagexp/README.md

 [Recount2](https://jhubiostatistics.shinyapps.io/recount/) is an online resource consisting of RNA-seq gene and exon counts as well as coverage bigWig files for 2041 different studies.
 The recount galaxy tool wraps the bioconductor R package recount and fetch gene counts from one experiment

 Input is
+- Accession ID

+Outputs are
 -   Tabular file containing sample ID and samples conditions
 -   One count file per sample

-Outputs are
-- One file
--
 #### DESeq2 analysis <a name="running-deseq2-analysis" />[[toc]](#toc)
 Count files retrieved by the recount galaxy tool can be analyzed with the The [DESeq2 tool available on the galaxy toolshed](https://toolshed.g2.bx.psu.edu/repository?repository_id=1f158f7565dc70f9&changeset_revision=9a616afdbda5)
 For more information of how this tool works, sse the help section on the tool or refer to the  [Run DESeq2](#run-deseq) section of the [Step by step example of a RNA-seq meta-analysis](#step-by-step-example-of-a-rna-seq-meta-analysis) chapter.